edwardaud/edwardaud.github.io/_pages/about.md

 My research interests include the optimization design of offshore structures, big data and optimization decision-making in drilling, as well as intelligent sensing and control in drilling operations.
 I have published 7+ papers <a href='https://scholar.google.com/citations?user=UYm7ZHgAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international journals and conferences, including OE, JPSE, ISOPE, and OTC.
 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - **2022216517.cup@vip.163.com**.

-<p style="color: #B22222; font-weight: bold;">I am actively seeking a PhD position starting in 2025.
-If you have any information or opportunities, please feel free to contact me!</p>

 # 🔥 <font color="#4A708B">News</font>
 - *2021.10*: &nbsp;🎉🎉 Honored to join the Deep-Sea Engineering Innovation Team.